Hidaayah-7/DSA-_EXCEL_PROJECT/README.md

 #### Key Performance Indicators (KPIs)

 Performance based on key metrics:
--	Total Customer: The total count of applicant as 1194
+-	Total Customer: The total count of applicants is 1194
 -	Total Categories: The total categories is 210
 -	Average Rating: The average rating is 4.10
 -	Total Price:  The total price is $7.98 Million